Skip to Content

 Ripe Bananas: The all-star here!
 Overripe bananas bring the sweetness and moistness to the banana bread without needing oil!
 They do a marvelous job of generating rich, flavorful banana bread, and we hardly need to add any additional sweetener.

-Be sure to measure the mashed banana (you’re looking for about 1.5 cups) because bananas vary in size.
+Be sure to measure the mashed banana (you’re looking for about 1.5 cups) for the best banana bread because bananas vary in size.
 I also recommend using regular ripe bananas at room temperature rather than thawing previously frozen banana for the best results.

 Eggs: That element that helps fluff up the banana bread and hold everything together!
 If you can’t do eggs, check out my Chocolate Chip Paleo Vegan Banana Bread, which uses flax egg.